usifizzy/ASE_Reassessment/ASE/README.md

 ### Usage

-1. Launch the Windform application.
+1. Launch the ASE application.
 2. Enter commands in the provided command input area.
 3. Press Enter or click on the Execute button to execute the command.
 4. View the drawn shapes on the canvas area.